volandoo/LTDB/README.md

 ## Highlights

--   Millisecond inserts and queries backed by an in-memory collection store
+-   Sub-millisecond inserts and queries backed by an in-memory collection store
 -   Compact WebSocket protocol with query-parameter auth and tokenised message types (`ins`, `qry`, …)
 -   Optional persistence when a data folder is supplied
 -   First-party clients: